morteza-azizi/blog/content/posts/comparing-github-copilot-vs-cursor-ai-performance-analysis.md

 - Team vs. individual licensing options
 - Free tier capabilities
 - Integration costs with existing development workflows

-## Methodology

-For each task category listed above, I'll create standardized tests that measure the performance of both GitHub Copilot and Cursor AI under identical conditions.
-The testing process will include:

-1. **Designing test scenarios**: Creating representative programming tasks that reflect real-world development challenges
-2. **Establishing metrics**: Defining clear, measurable criteria for each performance dimension
-3. **Recording interactions**: Documenting the entire testing process with screen recordings and logs
-4. **Data collection**: Gathering quantitative and qualitative data on performance across all metrics
-5. **Analysis**: Drawing evidence-based conclusions about the relative strengths and weaknesses of each tool

 ## Next Steps